vidarrio/DD2525/lab3/Report.md

 - These services might use countermessures to prevent timing attacks, such as randomizing the timing of messages or normalizing the timings.

 ### How to prevent timing attacks
-To prevent timing attacks, we can implement several countermeasures:
+To prevent timing attacks, we can implement several countermeasures(Here are two examples):
 1. **Use randomized delays**: By introducing random delays in the sending and receiving of messages, we can make it more difficult for an attacker to determine the timing of messages and the location of users.
 2. **Normalize message timings**: By normalizing the timings of messages, we can make it more difficult for an attacker to determine the timing of messages and the location of users.
 This can be done by introducing a fixed delay between messages or by using a fixed interval for sending and receiving messages.